igorsteinmacher/sserl-website/content/members/graduate/jefferson_silva/index.md

 weight = 20
 +++

-Ana Paula Chaves is a PhD candidate at the [Institute of Mathematics and Statistics](http://ime.usp.br), [University of São Paul](http://www.usp.br) in Brazil, advised by [Marco Gerosa](https://www.ime.usp.br/~gerosa) and [Igor
+Jefferson Silva is a PhD candidate at the [Institute of Mathematics and Statistics](http://ime.usp.br), [University of São Paul](http://www.usp.br) in Brazil, advised by [Marco Gerosa](https://www.ime.usp.br/~gerosa) and [Igor